k10sj02/k10sj02/README.md

 # Hi, I’m Stann 👋🏽

-I build end-to-end data systems that turn messy real-world data into decisions about where to focus, who to prioritize, and how to allocate limited resources.
+**I’m a computational social scientist and analytics engineer.** I build end-to-end data systems that turn messy real-world data into decisions about where to focus, who to prioritize, and how to allocate limited resources.

 > Previously built systems used across:
 > → $16B+ in modeled fundraising portfolios